thephpleague/period/api/modifying.md

 <p class="message-notice">Added to <code>Period</code> in version 2.1</p>

-Complementary to `TimeRangeObject::next`, the created `TimeRangeObject` object is adjacent to the current `TimeRangeObject` **but** its ending endpoint is equal to the starting endpoint of the current object.
+Complementary to `Period::next`, the created `Period` object is adjacent to the current `Period` **but** its ending endpoint is equal to the starting endpoint of the current object.

 ~~~php
 use League\Period\Period;